mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Add finished images to project.
     * Noted an error that the Modal's parent app element hasn't been set in `GameRendering.tsx`.
 Set the parent app Element to the rest of the page.
     * Begin writing How to Play information.
+    * Finish initial version of How to Play information.